 The year 1998 marks the beginning of the usage of probabilistic models for information retrieval; leading to the adoption of PLSA or Probabilistic Latent Semnatic Analysis based aspect model that associated words and topics in a generative model.

 The introduction of LDA in 2003 added to the value of using Topic Modeling in many other complex text mining tasks.
-In 2007, Topic Modeling is applied for social media networks based on the ART or Author Recipient Topic model.
+In 2007, Topic Modeling is applied for social media networks based on the ART or Author Recipient Topic model summarization of documents.
 Since then, many changes and new methods have been adopted to perform specific text mining, classification, and clustering tasks for a variety of real-world applications.
 The evolution of Topic Modeling and its techniques have changed the way the world has looked at information on diverse information-driven platforms.
 More recently, Topic Modeling was combined with a community detection approach leading to a mesh of both approaches and the birth of Hierarchal SBM for Topic Modeling for identifying communities or groups with similar patterns.